icpmoles/pyxback/content/post/setup-guide.md

 In the same page, in the Project Paths section set Admin Path as `/static/admin` an press Deploy Admin.

-Noy you can access Forestry by going to `<yoursite>.netlify.com/admin`
+Now you can access Forestry by going to `<yoursite>.netlify.com/admin`